wmvolckmann/wmvolckmann.github.io/about/about.md

 permalink: /about/
 ---

 Oh hi.
-My name is William.
+My name is William Volckmann, and contrary to popular belief, my name is *not* William Volkman.
 In writing I often go by the much more pretentious *William M Volckmann II*, but I'm actually not a blowhard -- it's just a habit you pick up when you are in a family of multiple *William Volckmann*s.
 And on that note, you can call me whatever you want.